blue-yonder/NeurobayesCppInterface/README.md

 The NeuroBayes Core library is optimized for a maximum number of nodes.
-The maximum number of nodes is printed by the NeuroBayes Teacher at the start of the program e.g. execute the minimaltest executable and search for NB_MAXNODE.
+The maximum number of nodes is printed by the NeuroBayes Teacher at the start of the program e.g. execute the minimaltest executable and search for `NB_MAXNODE` in its output.

 The default number is 100.
 If your library is optimized for a different number of nodes, you have to provide the correct number using an environment variable named `MAXNODE_PREPRO`. during the build process e.g.